Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Results

 Similar to the coarse-graining study of Fig.~\ref{fig:coarse_grain_study}, Fig.~\ref{fig:speed_study} shows reconstruction results for the $12$~m-separation source with MiniPRISM at $8$~m AGL as the UAS flight speed is increased.
 Although during measurements only a single speed of $2.6$~m/s was set, we emulate faster speeds by downsampling the listmode radiation data and compressing the radiation and trajectory timestamps by a constant factor.
 In particular, Fig.~\ref{fig:speed_study} shows effective speed increases of $1$, $3$, $6$, and $9\times$, resulting in emulated speeds of $2.6$, $7.8$, $15.6$, and $23.4$~m/s, and corresponding total measurement times of $714$, $238$, $119$, and $79$~s.
 Note that we maintain a constant readout interval of $t_i = 0.5$~s, unlike the coarse-graining study, and thus the baseline $1\times$ reconstruction in Fig.~\ref{fig:speed_study} differs slightly from the baseline reconstruction in Fig.~\ref{fig:coarse_grain_study}.

-As the speed of the UAS raster increases, the reconstruction noise increases and the image quality decreases due to the reduction in photon statistics.
+As the speed of the UAS raster increases, the reconstruction noise increases and the image quality decreases due to the reduction in photon statistics and the tendency of the regularizer to concentrate activity around the sparsely-resampled trajectory points, resulting in lower reconstructed activities due to $1/r^2$ effects.
 Fig.~\ref{fig:speed_metrics} shows the image quality metrics at more speeds than Fig.~\ref{fig:speed_study}.
-While the image quality does not markedly decrease at a $3\times$ speedup ($7.8$~m/s), the NRMSE rises from the baseline $0.354$ to $0.478$ at the $6\times$ speedup ($15.6$~m/s), suggesting a top speed of ${\lesssim} 8$~m/s is suitable for this particular mapping scenario.
+While the NRMSE and structure metrics do not markedly degrade at a $3\times$ speedup ($7.8$~m/s), the sum ratio falls from the baseline $0.893$ to $0.828$, and all metrics more noticeably degrade at the $6\times$ speedup ($15.6$~m/s), suggesting a top speed of ${\lesssim} 8$~m/s is suitable for this particular mapping scenario.
 Fig.~\ref{fig:speed_metrics} also suggests that the NRMSE and structure metrics are strongly anti-correlated.